-- we send communications which you have requested and that may be of interest to you.
+- sending communications which you have requested and that may be of interest to you.
 These may include information about campaigns, appeals, other fundraising activities

-- we send information related to fundraising and promotion of the interests of the Diocese.
+- sending information related to fundraising and promotion of the interests of the Diocese.

-Where you have taken part in one of our events or activities and where you have given consent:
+Where you have taken part in one of our events or activities, we may:

-- we may use photographs in which you are identifiable to promote the activities of the Diocese
+- use photographs in which you are identifiable to promote the activities of the Diocese

-- we may seek and process your views, feedback or comments.
+- seek and process your views, feedback or comments.